The Ultimate Crowd-Pleasing Sandwich For Cookouts

 - 1 cup apple cider vinegar

-- 1 cup beer we recommend a light beer
+- 1 cup beer, I recommend using something light

 - 3 packs slider buns